 Contact Us for a Free Consultation

-This is where skilled New York construction lawyers become crucial.
-At Richman Law Firm PLLC, we know how to navigate NYC construction laws and construction disputes and are here to provide the legal support and guidance you need.
+Construction litigation cases can keep property owners awake at night.
+This is where experienced New York construction lawyers can make all the difference.
+At Richman Law Firm PLLC, we know how construction laws and abandonment disputes need an efficient strategy.
 Contact our law office today for a free consultation.

 Mr. Richman is the Managing Member and Founder of Richman Law Firm PLLC.
 In his role as Managing Member, Mr. Richman oversees the day-to-day operations of the firm and handles the litigation of the most complex legal matters across a vast array of practice areas and disciplines.